 The cameras were used to obtain their own unique image data sets (compilation of different types of images) for later manipulation.
 Each data set consisted of a number of target frames (images of the desired object), dark frames (images with the shutter closed to prevent all light from entering), and flat frames (images of uniform illumination).
-The target frames of the sCMOS PCO.Edge detector captured a fake print-out of a solar eclipse thus allowing the surrounding corona to be seen.
+The target frames of the sCMOS PCO.Edge detector captured a fake print-out of a solar eclipse, thus allowing the surrounding corona to be seen.
 The presence of aerosols was simulated in these target frames by sprinkling oatmeal and salt in front of the image while the detector was acquiring the images inside of the High Altitude Observatory Instrumental Group Optics Lab (HAOIG).
 The exposure of the 423 images obtained over 60 seconds (s) was set at 33 milliseconds (ms) which is equivalent to 30 Hertz (Hz).
 The target frames of the CMOS Photon Focus camera were actual aerosols of cottonweed as illuminated by the sun obtained outside during a clear afternoon in Boulder, CO.
-In the sample data set, 1000 images were obtained at an exposure of 33 ms as well.
-[See Figure 1].
+In the sample data set, 1000 images were obtained at an exposure of 33 ms as well [See Figure 1].